Kianoosh76/homepage/courses/csc309/resources/handouts/midterm_B_sol/midterm_B_sol.md

 ```
 course1.print() will print "csc309 240" [1 mark] to the console because this refers to the obj object, which contains the firstName property [1 mark].
-course1.printArrow() will print "undefined undefined" [1 mark] because arrow functions do not have their own this context.
-In this case, this refers to window, which does not have those properties [1 mark].
+course1.printArrow() will print "csc309 240" as well [1 mark].
+Arrow functions do not have their own this context and read it from the outer scopes.
+In this case, the outer scope is the class body, which does have the this value and points to the caller object.
+[1 mark].

 ```